jahidul-arafat/Oracle-DevOps-with-Ansible-and-Terraform/Supplementary Labs/lab_2_setup_kafka_and_simulation/setup_kafka_in_oracle_server.md

-# Kafka Setup in Oracle Linux 8 at Oracle Cloud Infrastructure and at local machine using Vagrant
+MyDevS# Kafka Setup in Oracle Linux 8 at Oracle Cloud Infrastructure and at local machine using Vagrant
 ## Machine Setup using Vagrant
 ```bash
 # Create a Oracle Linux 8 VM in VirtualBox using Vagrant